PAMEH-2045/MEGME/README.md

 3. Unpack archive

-4. Copy and paste MateEngineX_Data folder to game root with overwrite
+4. Copy MateEngineX_Data folder to game root with overwrite

-## Model Preparing
+## Avatar Preparing

+Assuming a working VRC avatar with an Expressions Menu already configured, the remaining steps are to set up VRM blendshapes and export avatar to the `.me` format

-### 1.A Installing VRCSDK to Mate Engine project
+### 1.A Install VRCSDK to Mate Engine project

-1. Download VRCSDK Base and Avatars https://github.com/vrchat/packages/releases/latest
+1. Download VRCSDK Base and Avatars packages https://github.com/vrchat/packages/releases/latest

    > com.vrchat.avatars-X.X.X.zip and com.vrchat.base-X.X.X.zip archives

-2. Import VRCSDK packages to your ME Unity project
+2. Import packages to your ME Unity project

    > Window > Package Managment > Package Manager,
    >
-   > "+" in upper left corner > Install package from disk
+   > "+" sign > Install package from disk
    > locate `package.json` file in your extracted archive

 3. Delete `Packages/VRChat SDK - Base/Runtime/VRCSDK/Plugins/SDKBase-Legacy.dll`

-### 1.B Installing MESDK to VRChat Creator Companion project
+### 1.B Install MESDK to VRChat Creator Companion project

-To export model you actually need only `Assets\Editor\MEModelExporter.cs` script
+To export an avatar you need `Assets\Editor\MEModelExporter.cs` script

-So copy it from ME project and place in `Editor` directory ( If dont have one create somewhere under `Assets` ) of VRCCC avatar project
+Copy it from ME project to `Editor` directory of VCC avatar project ( If dont have one create anywhere under `Assets` )

 ### 2. Configure Blendshapes

-1. Add `VRM Blend Shape Proxy` to a model
+1. Add `VRM Blend Shape Proxy` component to the avatar

 2. Create `Blend Shape Avatar` asset in `Project`